-We offer a cutting edge, ethically sound, volunteer program that gives individuals the chance to work along side our marine biologists and the local community, helping with conservation, through research, education and diving over a 2 – 6 week period at our beautiful beach front base.
-Whether you are an early career scientist, need a break from your desk job, a gap year student or just passionate about marine conservation, volunteering with Love The Oceans will be a life changing experience.
+We have developed a cutting edge, ethical volunteer program that gives individuals the chance to get hands-on conservation experience, working alongside our marine biologists doing research, community work and diving in Mozambique.
+Whether you are an early career scientist, need a break from your desk job, a gap year student or just passionate about marine conservation, volunteering with Love The Oceans will be a life-changing experience.

-We focus on coral reefs, fisheries and humpback whales, which means you will gain a range of field research skills that will carry you forward in your career and build your CV.
-The research we carry out is new and exciting as no data has ever been collected in Guinjata Bay before.
+We focus on coral reefs, fisheries, humpback whales, ocean trash, whale sharks and manta rays which means you will gain a range of field research skills that will carry you forward in your career and build your CV.
+The research we carry out is new and exciting as no data has ever been collected in Jangamo Bay before.
 All of the data that Love the Oceans volunteers collect is used to lobby for a marine protected area, a shift towards more sustainable fisheries and for the recognition of humpback whales as a valuable marine ecotourism resource for the area.
 Furthermore, we offer university students the opportunity to use the data they collect and our historic data sets for their final year dissertations.

 Love the Oceans is a small, young organisation based in one location.
-As a volunteer this provides the opportunity to work alongside the founder and managing director, Francesca Trotman and the local community in a rural, third word country.
+As a volunteer, this provides the opportunity to work alongside the founder and managing director, Francesca Trotman and the local community in a rural, third world country.
 This also means we have a closer relationship with the community we work with.
+Love The Oceans is one of the leading ethical operators in East Africa.

 Here’s what some of our past volunteers say about their experiences on the Love The Oceans volunteer program: